 - Content density: Compact content density mode is activated on desktop mode.
 On touch devices, the finger-friendly cozy mode is activated.
 Read more about content density.

 - Filters: On a desktop, the filter fields are fully displayed.
-On a tablet, the filter bar should be collapsed as default, so that users can work either with the filter dialog or with variants.
+On a tablet or phone, the filter bar should be collapsed as default.
 Read more about filters.

-- If you are using desktop controls, replace them with responsive controls when running on a mobile device.
-You can still use the sap.ui.table library.
+- If you are using desktop controls, replace them with responsive controls for a mobile device.
 However, we do not recommend using the sap.ui.commons library.

 Use responsive controls: Most SAPUI5 controls are based on mobile controls.
 This means that they work on touch devices, or with a mouse and keyboard.

 Properly configure the controls: Follow the guidelines to configure the responsive settings for the different controls.

 Use the correct size settings: Set your apps to “large” on touch devices and to “medium” for devices operated by mouse or keyboard.